Master’s Program (MAT)

 Clinical Education Experience

 Students gain valuable experience in a variety of clinical settings throughout the duration of the program.
 UCF’s clinical education experiences provide exposure to universities, secondary schools and outpatient rehabilitation clinics, as well as to industrial and performing arts settings.
-Care is taken to ensure all students gain experience with upper- and lower-extremity sports, equipment-intensive sports, high- and low-risk sports, male and female sports, and non-orthopaedic conditions.
+Care is taken to ensure all students gain experience with upper- and lower-extremity sports, equipment-intensive sports, high- and low-risk sports, male and female sports, non-orthopaedic conditions, and patients of various socioeconomic status.

 The diversity of our clinical education settings enables students to gain experience in almost all areas in which athletic trainers can be employed.